aaronbloomfield/ics/hws/hw-buffer.md

 grade you want, and then exits.

-In this part, you are going to create a C program called `attack-shellcode.c` that will write the carefully constructed data to stdout.
+In this part, you are going to create a C program called `attack_shellcode.c` that will write the carefully constructed data to stdout.
 You can run your program as follows (this is how we will do it to test):

 ```
-$ ./attack-shellcode > input.txt
+$ ./attack_shellcode > input.txt
 ```

-Needless to say, be sure to name your executable `attack-shellcode`.
+Needless to say, be sure to name your executable `attack_shellcode`.
 You will then be able to run the buffer overflow via `./grade < input.txt`, as shown above.

 The [buffer overflow slide set](../slides/buffer-overflows.html#/) will be a useful reference for this.
-The output of your `attack-shellcode` executable, which is what is stored in input.txt, will likely have three parts:
+The output of your `attack_shellcode` executable, which is what is stored in input.txt, will likely have three parts:

 - The NOP sled